clovellytech/http4s-modules/README.md

 Setup
 ---
 * We're assuming postgres, and the default connection settings are the same as postgres's defaults.
 Check `reference.conf`.
 These settings can be overridden by a file named `application.conf` on your classpath.
+* We're depending on tsec with some version updates.
+Check script/travis_init.sh for some additional steps to clone a fork of tsec.

 Migrations